Barcino44/Kubernetes-Services/README.md

 - The Ingress name: `ingress-http-echo`
 - The Ingress class name: `nginx` (refers to the NGINX Ingress Controller)
 - The service the Ingress points to: `svc-ingress` (previously exposed).
-- The Service port to which Ingress routes traffic: `port: number 80` (port of the svc-ingress Service).
+- The Service port to which Ingress routes traffic: `port: number 80` (port of the svc-ingress service).

 Subsequently, the configurations from the YAML are applied using:
 ```bash